Automattic/wp-calypso/packages/wp-checkout/README.md

 ### Billing details

 The billing address may be automatically filled based on the server.
 If the billing address is set or changed during the second step, the updated address will be used for the checkout.
-However, as a side effect, the optional `onChangeBillingContact` prop will be called with the updated address object so that the parent component can take any neccessary actions like updating the line items and total.
+However, as a side effect, the optional `onChangeBillingContact` prop will be called with the updated address object so that the parent component can take any necessary actions like updating the line items and total.

 ### Review order